fluent-cms/fluent-cms/doc/wiki/Deployment.md

-# Deploy Asp.net Core Application(Fluent‐CMS) to Cloud (EKS ‐ AWS Elastic Kubernetes Service) using terraform and helm
+# Deploy Asp.net Core Application(FormCMS) to Cloud (EKS ‐ AWS Elastic Kubernetes Service) using terraform and helm
 With tools like Terraform and Helm available today, deploying applications to the cloud has become more accessible for developers with a background in networking or computer science.
 Developers have the advantage of treating infrastructure as code, which simplifies the deployment process.